moeinbaghsheikhi/Persian-DatePicker/README.md

 ## License

-This project is licensed under the MIT License.

 ---

-For detailed documentation, please visit our [GitHub repository](https://github.com/your-repo/persian-calendar-package).
+For detailed documentation, please visit our [GitHub repository](https://github.com/moeinbaghsheikhi/Persian-DatePicker).

 ---

 Enjoy using the Persian Calendar Package!
 If you have any questions or need support, feel free to contact us.
+(Telegram) @moeinbaghsheikhi
+(Email)    moein.baghsheikhi@gmail.com